Claude Code skills for the work that keeps a design system alive.

 FAQ

-Download the zip after purchase.
-Copy the design-system-ops/ folder into your Claude Code skills directory at ~/.claude/skills/.
+Clone the repo or download the zip from GitHub.
+Copy the skills/, commands/, and knowledge-notes/ folders into your Claude Code skills directory at ~/.claude/skills/.
 That is it.
 Skills are available in every Claude Code session from then on.
+Full setup options – including git clone, the Claude Code CLI installer, and the one-click plugin file – are in the repo’s install guide.